bestmethod/raspberry-pi-wifi-ethernet-bridge/README.md

 ## Synopsis

 Since wlan0 cannot be simply bridged to eth0, we achieve this by reflecting the same wlan0 IP on eth0.
 We then forward the ARP requests between interfaces.
 The parprouted and replicateip services are the ones that make this happen. dhcp-helper is for dhcp routing and avahi is for mDNS forwarding.
+A custom forwarding binary and startup script allow for other udp broadcast and multicast forwarding.

 The following components are covered: